sharmis-tp/Token-transfer/README.md

 This project is a smart contract that allow user deposit and withdraw token from pda in solana network.
 Build with anchor framework.

 ## requirements
-This requirments is to convert sol code to rust code and to test for rust code.
+This requirments is to convert sol code to rust code and to test for code.
 CasinoBank.sol